 The family Scorpaenidae represents a large array of fish characterized by the ability to envenomate with various types of specialized spines.
 This group of fish is responsible for the second most common piscine envenomation, after stingrays.

 Unfortunately, this family of fish has a confusing variety of common names, which tends to hinder accurate field identification, classification, and understanding of envenomation.
-It is helpful to consider the Scorpaenidae family as 3 distinct groups, based upon their venom organ structure and toxicity.
+It is helpful to consider the Scorpaenidae family as three distinct groups, based upon their venom organ structure and toxicity.

 Injury and envenomation are reported in the natural environment (eg, accidental exposure to waders, divers, fishermen), as well as in the home setting (eg, handling by unwary marine aquarists).

-Common to the family Scorpaenidae are 12-13 dorsal spines, 2 pelvic spines, and 3 anal spines.
+Common to the family Scorpaenidae are 12-13 dorsal spines, two pelvic spines, and three anal spines.
 Each spine is associated with a pair of venom glands.
 A loose integumentary sheath covers each spine.
 The sheath is pushed down the spine during envenomation, causing compression of the venom glands located at the base of the spines.
 Venom then travels from the glands through anterolateral depressions in the spines and into the wound, in a manner analogous to that of a stingray envenomation.
 The pectoral spines, while often ornate and plumelike, are innocuous.
 The venom toxicity is due to antigenic, heat-labile proteins of high molecular weight.
 Treatment is based on the proposed heat-labile characteristics of these proteins.

 The true number of Scorpaenidae envenomations is unknown.
 However, there are more than 100 reported cases of captive lionfish (genus Pterois) envenomations in the medical literature, nearly all of which occur on the hands of unwary marine aquarists.
 Reports from coastal locales commonly involve fisherman, divers, and other water enthusiasts who inadvertently may step on or carelessly handle members of the Scorpaenidae family.